Places in Syria

 Political activity

-There are severe restrictions on political activity in Syria.
-You could be detained if you take part in unlicensed political activity.
-Thousands of people have been detained, and in many cases tortured and executed, because of actual or perceived involvement in political activity.
+The current political situation in Syria is fast moving.
+There may be risks to your safety, including detention, if you take part in political activity in Syria.
+Under the former Bashar al-Assad regime thousands of people were detained, and in many cases tortured and executed, because of actual or perceived involvement in political activity.

-Syrian authorities have detained and deported several British nationals for unauthorised activity.
-Activity in opposition-held areas will also attract attention.
-If you are deported by local authorities, you will not be able to return to Syria.
+Bashar al-Assad regime authorities detained and deported several British nationals for unauthorised activity.
+Activity in Syria may continue to attract attention.
+If you are deported by local authorities, it is unlikely you will be able to return to Syria.

 Basic services